-Whether you’re sitting outside at the drive-in, gathered around the (portable) campfire, or just lounging on your front stoop, this classic, compact, and highly adjustable chair is a summertime must.
-It’s been made the same way for 30 years, comes in nine different colors, and from what the 14 outdoor experts we consulted said, it’s a favorite of campers and camp counselors alike.
+Whether you’re sitting outside at the drive-in, gathered around the campfire, or just lounging on your front stoop, this classic, compact, and highly adjustable chair is a summertime must.
+It’s been made the same way for 30 years, comes in a bunch of different colors, and from what the 14 outdoor experts we consulted said, it’s a favorite of campers and camp counselors alike.
 Read more here.

-This brightly colored, insulated cooler from REI is a budget-friendly option for keeping your picnic food and drinks cool.
+This soft-sided, insulated cooler from REI is a budget-friendly option for keeping your picnic food and drinks cool.
 Its comfortable straps are also ideal for walking around as you look for the best spot in the park.
-But if you’ve already got the cooler you need, we talked to four picnicking professionals about their favorite picnic essentials, including napkins, cutting boards, and even board games.
+If you’ve already got the cooler you need, we also talked to four picnicking professionals about their favorite picnic essentials, including napkins, cutting boards, and even board games.
 Read more here.

 If you’re one of many Americans rushing out to buy their first recreational vehicle or just spending a lot of time car-camping, this propane-powered portable firepit is a great fit for on-the-go activities, thanks to the fact it’s spark-free and can be quickly and easily turned on and off.
 In fact, one full-time RV family told us it’s their favorite purchase of all time (though they have lots of other recommendations for RV accessories to outfit your new summer outdoor hobby).
 Read more here.

 Hanging a hammock to get some sun and relaxation is one of the many great ways we found to turn a small outdoor or indoor space into a temporary oasis.
-And our beauty writer Rio Viera-Newton has installed this one in her Greenpoint apartment, and she appreciates that it’s easy to take down or adjust, so her house isn’t a full-time backyard.
+Strategist contributor Rio Viera-Newton installed a hammock very similar to this one in her Greenpoint apartment, and she appreciates that it’s easy to take down or adjust, so her house isn’t a full-time backyard.
 Read more here.